-- 43. The rock lobster fisheries extend from the Three Kings Islands in the north to the Snares Islands in the south, and to the Chatham Islands in the east.
+- 44. The rock lobster fisheries extend from the Three Kings Islands in the north to the Snares Islands in the south, and to the Chatham Islands in the east.
 The main fishery is for J. edwardsii (CRA), which accounts for nearly all landings.
-There are currently ten quota management areas for CRA although one (CRA 10) is only an administrative designation and no fishing of any consequence is carried out there. - 44.
-S. verreauxi; (PHC) is caught mainly in the north of the North Island and there is only one quota management area for all New Zealand waters. - 45.
-Gel electrophoresis techniques have revealed no genetic differences between three samples of J. edwardsii collected from Gisborne, Wellington, and Stewart Island, suggesting that these samples were collected from the same stock. - 46.
-Preliminary morphometric studies conducted on run and resident lobsters near Stewart Island show that the two groups can be distinguished on the basis of the telson length to carapace length ratio, but such differences may be environmentally induced. - 47.
-The lack of genetic differences among areas, the long larval phase and long-distance movements of adults in some areas all suggest a single J. edwardsii stock around the mainland. - 48.
-Recent stock assessments have addressed individual CRA areas (CRA 4 in 2005, CRA 3 in 2001 and 2004, CRA 4 and CRA 5 in 2003, CRA 1 and CRA 2 in 2002).
+There are currently ten quota management areas for CRA although one (CRA 10) is only an administrative designation and no fishing of any consequence is carried out there. - 45.
+S. verreauxi; (PHC) is caught mainly in the north of the North Island and there is only one quota management area for all New Zealand waters. - 46.
+Gel electrophoresis techniques have revealed no genetic differences between three samples of J. edwardsii collected from Gisborne, Wellington, and Stewart Island, suggesting that these samples were collected from the same stock. - 47.
+Preliminary morphometric studies conducted on run and resident lobsters near Stewart Island show that the two groups can be distinguished on the basis of the telson length to carapace length ratio, but such differences may be environmentally induced. - 48.
+The lack of genetic differences among areas, the long larval phase and long-distance movements of adults in some areas all suggest a single J. edwardsii stock around the mainland.

+- 49. Recent stock assessments have addressed individual CRA areas (CRA 7 and CRA 8 in 2006; CRA 4 in 2003 and 2005; CRA 3 in 2001 and 2004; CRA 5 in 2003; CRA 1 and CRA 2 in 2002).
 For earlier assessments, the seven principle mainland areas were grouped on the basis of similarities in relation to size at maturity, the timing of biological cycles, and the perceived interchange between areas.
 CRA 7 and CRA 8 are designated the "NSS" sub-stock.
-CRA 1 and CRA 2 are called the "NSN", and CRA 3, CRA 4, and CRA 5 are called the "NSC".

-- 49. Genetic and morphometric samples have not been collected at the Chatham Islands, and, because of their geographical isolation, the rock lobsters from this area are also treated as a separate stock for management purposes. - 50.
+CRA 1 and CRA 2 are called the "NSN", and CRA 3, CRA 4, and CRA 5 are called the "NSC". - 50.
+Genetic and morphometric samples have not been collected at the Chatham Islands, and, because of their geographical isolation, the rock lobsters from this area are also treated as a separate stock for management purposes. - 51.
 Genetic and morphometric samples have not been taken for S. verreauxi.
 Because of the limited distribution of mature females near Cape Reinga, and the highly directional movements of tagged animals to this area, the species is considered a single stock.